-With their 2025 campaign now officially at an end following a 16-3 loss at the hands of the New England Patriots in the Wild Card Round, thus extending their playoff losing streak to four games, the Los Angeles Chargers must now turn their full attention to the 2026 offseason.
+After their 2025 campaign came to an abrupt end with a 16-3 loss at the hands of the New England Patriots in the Wild Card Round, thus extending their playoff losing streak to four games, the Los Angeles Chargers are now navigating their way through this 2026 offseason.

-That said, however, the reason the Chargers have said scratch is due to the fact that they have 28 players set to become free agents, 22 of whom will be of the unrestricted variety.
-And we're not talking insignificant personnel here, as several key contributors on both sides of the football are in line to test the open market if things come to that.
+That said, however, the reason the Chargers have as much money available to them as they do is that they have 27 players set to become free agents, 21 of whom will be of the unrestricted variety.
+And we're not talking insignificant talent here, as several key contributors on both sides of the football are in line to test the open market.

-The most high-profile name on the list, of course, is Khalil Mack, who one would assume would be welcomed back if he opts to suit up for a 13th NFL season, although it would likely have to be at a discounted rate.
-But Mack certainly isn't the only defender the Bolts need to worry about, as the list also includes starters Odafe Oweh, Teair Tart, Da'Shawn Hand, and Denzel Perryman.
+The most high-profile name of those who remain on the list, of course, is Khalil Mack, who one would assume would be welcomed back if he opts to suit up for a 13th NFL season, although it would likely have to be at a discounted rate.
+But Mack certainly isn't the only defender the Bolts need to worry about, as the list also includes starters Odafe Oweh, Da'Shawn Hand, and Denzel Perryman.

 On the other side of things, there could be some big changes to the offensive line, which simply has to be a thing after the beating Justin Herbert took against New England, as Zion Johnson, Trey Pipkins III, Bobby Hart, Jamaree Salyer, and Trevor Penning are all unrestricted free agents, and Austin Deculus is a restricted free agent.